Ammexu/Bulk-Feature-Correlation-Tool/bulk-corr-tool/README.md

 ```
 Notes:
 - if this does not work, replace 'python' with 'python3' for MacOS and Linux
-- Replace 'data.csv' and 'A' with your desired csv file and target.
+- Replace 'data.csv' and 'A' with your desired csv file pathname and target.

 Wait for the "Finished!" text.
 This may take some time depending on the file size.